code-saturne/code_saturne/INSTALL.md

 Note that PT-Scotch may be installed by code_saturne's semi-automatic installer, which chooses settings that should work on most machines.

-### MED
+### MED-file

-MED can be built using either CMake or the GNU Autotools.
+The MED-file library can be built using either CMake or the GNU Autotools.
 The Autotools installation of MED is simple on most machines, but a few remarks may be useful for specific cases.

-Note that up to MED 3.3.1, HDF5 1.8 was required, while MED 4.x
+Note that while MED 4.x uses HDF5 1.10 while MED 5.x requires HDF5 1.12.
-uses  HDF5 1.10.
-It does not accept HDF5 1.12 yet.

 MED has a C API, is written in a mix of C and C++ code, and provides both a C (`libmedC`) and an Fortran API (`libmed`) by default (i.e. unless the `--disable-fortran` configure option is used. code_saturne only requires the C API.

-MED requires a C++ runtime library, which is usually transparent when shared libraries are used.
-When built with static libraries only, this is not sufficient, so when testing for a MED library, the code_saturne `configure` script also tries linking with a C++ compiler if linking with a C compiler fails.
-This must be the same compiler that was used for MED, to ensure the runtime matches.
-The choice of this C++ compiler may be defined passing the standard `CXX` variable to `configure`.

-Also, when building MED in a cross-compiling situation, `--med-int=int` or `--med-int=int64_t` (depending on whether 32 or 64 bit ids should be used) should be passed to its `configure` script to avoid a run-time test.
+When building MED in a cross-compiling situation, `--med-int=int` or `--med-int=int64_t` (depending on whether 32 or 64 bit ids should be used) should be passed to its `configure` script to avoid a run-time test.